ShrRa/interpython_hpc/_episodes/25-resource-monitoring-sequential.md

 - `sleep`:
     - The sleep command pauses execution for a given number of seconds.
 Here, sleep 5 makes the script wait 5 seconds before checking the processes again, ensuring we don’t overload the system with constant checks and providing a readable sampling interval.

+- `>` (redirect output, overwrite)
+    - `>` creates or overwrites a file with the command’s output.
+    - In this script, it is used once to **create the log file and write the header line**, replacing any existing file with the same name.

+- `>>` (redirect output, append)
+    - `>>` appends output to an existing file instead of overwriting it.
+    - In this script, it is used inside the loop to **append each new measurement below the header**, so the log grows over time without losing previous entries.

 We can now include a command to run this file in the slurm job script that we will use to run the sequential example on BURA.